 Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

 All together, they affect about 60 million adults in the United States—making it the leading form of disability.
 Here are some interesting facts about arthritis that everyone needs to know.

 1. There are over 100 types of arthritis Despite popular belief, arthritis isn’t just one disease.
 “Arthritis” is a broad term that refers to more than 100 conditions that affect the joints (the place where bones connect).
 The most common types are:

-The end results for both OA and RA are the same for the most part – stiff and painful joints.
+The end results for both OA and RA are the same for the most part – stiff, painful joints.

-4. Exercise is the best way (aside from medication) to reduce pain and improve movement for people with OAMany people believe that working out with arthritis will do more harm than good.
+5. Exercise is the best way (aside from medication) to reduce pain and improve movement for people with OA Many people believe that working out with arthritis will do more harm than good.
 The opposite is actually true.
-The Arthritis Foundation says that exercise the best non-drug treatment for people with OA to reduce pain and improve movement.
-Exercises recommended by the Arthritis Foundation for people with OA include:
+The Arthritis Foundation says exercise is the best non-drug treatment for people with OA.
+It helps reduce pain and improve movement.
+Good exercises for people with OA include:

-Do you know of any other interesting factoids about arthritis?
-Share them in the comments below!
+Do you know any other interesting facts about arthritis?
+Share them in the comments.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.